CurricularAnalytics/CurricularAnalytics.jl/docs/src/visualize.md

 This should produce the following window:
 ![UK EE degree plan](./UK-EE-degree-plan.png)

-In order to visualize the various metrics assoicated with this degree plan, simply hover your mouse over a course, as shown below:
+In order to visualize the various metrics associated with this degree plan, simply hover your mouse over a course, as shown below:
 ![UK EE degree plan metrics](./UK-EE-metrics.png)
 To learn more about the metrics displayed in this visualization, see the [Metrics](@ref) section.